opus1993/pubrepo/content/post/PracticalMachineLearningInR/index.md

 A second category of books are the technical guides written by academics and software providers.
 Many of these are also very good.
 See Garrett Grolemund and Hadley Wickham's [R for Data Science](https://r4ds.had.co.nz/) for an example.

-As a bridge between these two categories, this book is billed as approachable and  hands-on, meant to provide readers with the knowledge to harness algorithms along with business context.
+As a bridge between these two categories, this book is billed as approachable and  hands-on, meant to provide readers with the step by step knowledge to harness algorithms along with business context.
 All of the code examples are presented in the R language.
 R is popular because it is free and easy to start working with.
 R's open-source community spans academia and industry, with thousands of mature open-source add-on packages available.

 ----